 - Piano: Piano Sonata

 While Webern had a more discernible influence on post-war modernism, Berg’s style appealed to progressive musicians seeking a broader sound-world still connected to past musical traditions.
 Benjamin Britten had an equivocal relationship with Berg’s music – he was unsure about Wozzeck, although admired the composer enough to consider studying with him in the 1930s.
 It is perhaps not too far-fetched to see something of Lulu and Wozzeck in the tortured ‘outsider’ characters of Britten's operas.
 The exaggerated, expressionist nature of Berg's music also carries on through the 20th century, particularly in the music of composers such as Hans Werner Henze and Sir Peter Maxwell Davies.

 - Music and modernism, Musical style, Performance and reception

 Mark Berry introduces the three composers labelled as key members of the ‘Second Viennese School’, each influential in his own way on musical modernism throughout the remainder of the 20th century.

 - Annika Forkert

-- Musical style, Music and place, Music and modernism, Performance and reception
+- Music and modernism, Music and place, Musical style, Performance and reception

 Annika Forkert explores some intersections between British composition and music programming and the so-called new music in Europe.